-For the date to be set, the student must come to an agreement with the supervisor and the departments secretariat.
+For the date to be set, the student must come to an agreement with the supervisor and the Department's secretariat.
 Members of the academic community can attend the presentation.
-At the end of the presentation the student answers questions of the Evaluation Committee and the audience.
-The presentation should last less than 20 minutes, and 15 minutes are given for the questions.
+At the conclusion of the presentation, the student engages in a question-and-answer session with the Evaluation Committee and the audience.
+The presentation itself should not exceed 20 minutes in duration, followed by a 15-minute period allocated for addressing questions.